mlcommons/algorithmic-efficiency/RULES.md

 **Version:** 0.0.1 *(Updated 28 July 2021)*

 > **TL;DR** New training algorithms and models can make neural net training faster.
 > We need a rigorous training time benchmark that measures time to result given a fixed hardware configuration and stimulates algorithmic progress.
 We propose a training algorithm track and a model track in order to help disentangle optimizer improvements and model architecture improvements.
-This two track structure lets us enforce a requirement that new optimizers work well on multiple models and that new models aren't highly specific to particular training hacks.
+This two-track structure lets us enforce a requirement that new optimizers work well on multiple models and that new models aren't highly specific to particular training hacks.

 - [Introduction](#introduction)
 - [Training Algorithm Track](#training-algorithm-track)